GodofJarvis/DSA/minPath/README.md

 # Minimum Path Sum

-Given a m x n grid filled with non-negative numbers, find a path from top left to bottom right which minimizes the sum of all numbers along its path.You can only move either down or right at any point in time.
+Given a m x n grid filled with non-negative numbers, find a path from top left (0 x 0) to bottom right (m x n) which minimizes the sum of all numbers along its path.You can only move either down or right at any point in time.

+### Solution:

+The implementation is based on bottom up approach, which helps to calculate minimum cost between all nodes (as source) and destination.

 ### Sample I/O: